What Is Celiac Disease?

 Table of Contents

-When patients with this condition consume food or use products that contain gluten, it triggers an immune system response that damages or destroys the fingerlike protrusions that are found in the lining of the small bowel (villi).
-Healthy villi allow nutrients consumed through food to be absorbed into the bloodstream through the walls of the small bowel.
-When healthy villi become damaged or destroyed, the person can become malnourished.
+When patients with this condition consume food or use products that contain gluten, it triggers an immune system response that damages or destroys tissues in the small bowel.
+These tissues are the fingerlike protrusions that are found in the lining of the small bowel, called the villi.
+Healthy villi allows you to absorb nutrients that you consume through your food.
+Those nutrients are absorbed into the bloodstream through the walls of the small bowel.
+When healthy villi become damaged or destroyed, you can quickly become malnourished and suffer from a host of other symptoms.

 There are over 300 symptoms that have been associated with this condition and symptoms vary among patients.
-Digestive symptoms are more common in children and often include:
+Digestive symptoms are more common in children.
+Celiac disease symptoms in children often include:

 - Chronic diarrhea